 People listened to Paul's message because they knew what kind of man he was before God changed his life.

 God Loves The Brokenhearted

-"Each time He said, “My grace is all you need.
-My power works best in weakness.”
+"Each time He said, ‘My grace is all you need.
+My power works best in weakness.’
 So now I am glad to boast about my weaknesses, so that the power of Christ can work through me." -2 Corinthians 12:9 (NLT)

 You will inspire others to follow Jesus when they see you're filled with peace and joy in the midst of this.
-Hope is contagious!

-Remember, this story isn't about anyone in your life but you.
+Remember, this story isn't about anyone in your life, it’s about you!
 Someone else's addiction has nothing to do with you.

 Your mess is going to make an awesome ministry.

 *Previously entitled, “Your Mess is Going to Make an Awesome Ministry”.
 Updated 06/28/19.